favware/create-djsbot/templates/typescript/README.md

 > {{description}}

-This priject was bootstrapped with [Create Discord Bot](https://favware.tech/creatediscordbot).
+This priject was bootstrapped with [Create DJS Bot](https://favware.tech/createdjsbot).

 ## Before running any code